 Successful applicants will have had at least one solid laboratory research experience.
 Research need not have been in a neuroscience laboratory.
 Applicants should have a solid grounding in the basic sciences (biology, chemistry, physics) and mathematics, either through formal courses or as a result of significant relevant experience.
 It is also important that you be able to describe your unique background, experience and motivation for pursuing a PhD through your statement of purpose.
 The personal statement is an opportunity is your opportunity for you to introduce yourself to the admissions committee and tell them about your interest, motivation, and experience.

 Each applicant is required to have three letters of recommendation.
 Ideally, at least one of these recommendations will be from a supervisor of research.
 The letters should be requested and submitted online via the CollegeNET tool.
 If submitting the letter this way is not possible, please ask your recommender to email their letter to email@example.com.
 We are unable to accept more than three letters of recommendation.

-As part of the CollegeNET online application, applicants need to submit a statement of purpose describing their unique background, experience and motivation for pursuing a PhD in neuroscience at Northwestern.
-The statement should not be more than two pages, single-spaced.
+As part of the CollegeNET online application, applicants need to submit an academic statement (also called a “research statement”) describing their unique background, experience and motivation for pursuing a PhD in neuroscience at Northwestern.
+The Academic Statement must be 1,000 words or less.

 CollegeNET gives applicants an opportunity to upload a resume.
 While not required, applicants are encouraged to do so.
 A resume should summarize your relevant research experience and past and current positions.